bnaucler/mtmp/README.md

 Tested on Arch Linux 4.11 (x86\_64)

 ## Dependencies
-mtmp requires libjansson and libcurl to compile, and connects to [OpenWeathermap](http://openweathermap.org) and [ip-api](http://ip-api.com) for data retrieval.
+mtmp requires libjansson, libcurl and libgeoip, and connects to [OpenWeathermap](http://openweathermap.org) for data retrieval.

+You will also need to download the [GeoLite City database](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz) from Maxmind, and unzip to `/var/db/GeoLiteCity.dat`

 ## Installation
 `sudo make all install`